 - 6 eggs

-Butter a Bundt pan and pour the batter in the pan.
-Set on rimmed cookie sheet (just in case it overflows).
+- Butter a Bundt pan and pour the batter in the pan.
+Set on rimmed cookie sheet lined with parchment paper (just in case it overflows).
 Place in a cold oven.

 - Set the oven to 350F degrees and bake for one hour.
 Allow to cool for 10 minutes and turn it out onto a cake platter.